iurisman/aws-wordpress/README.md

 ```shell
 $ bin/schema.sh
 ```
-Since this is a new MySQL instance, you will be prompted for the database's root password.
-The script will also create a separate database user `wp_user` who will own the `wp` schema containibng the Wordpress related tables.
+Since this is a new MySQL instance, you will be prompted to created passwords for two database users: The user `root` is the superuser account that will be (optionally) used for database backups.
+The user `wp_user` is the account who will own the `wp` database required by Wordpress.
+You may edit the script before running it if you'd rather use different names for the Wordpress database or account.
-You will be prompted for the password for `wp_user` as well.

 2.4 Point your browser to the EC2 instance at `http://<public-ip-address>`.
-This will bring the Wordpress setup dialog:
+This will bring the Wordpress language
+dialog:
 ![Wordpress Language](images/wp-language.png)
 Chose your language and press `Continue`